hipo995/Retail-Analytics-Data-Warehouse/README.md

 Retail Sales Analytics Data Warehouse (SQLite + SQL)

 Project Overview

-This project simulates a real-world retail analytics system using a relational database (SQLite).
-It demonstrates how raw sales data can be structured, stored, and analyzed to generate business insights.
+This project simulates a retail analytics data warehouse using SQLite.
+It demonstrates how transactional sales data can be structured into a relational model and analyzed to generate business insights.

-The goal is to replicate a simplified **data warehouse environment** used in real companies for reporting and decision-making.
+The project reflects a simplified version of data warehouse systems used in organizations for reporting and decision-making.

----

- 🎯 Business Objective
+Business Objectives

-The main objective of this project is to answer key business questions such as:
+The objective of this project is to answer key analytical questions:

 - What is the total revenue?
 - Who are the most valuable customers?
 - Which products perform best?
 - How does revenue evolve over time?
-- Which categories generate the most sales?
+- Which product categories generate the most sales?

- 🧱 Database Structure
+Data Model

-The project follows a simple **star schema design**:
+The database follows a star schema design consisting of dimension tables and a central fact table.

- 📊 Tables:

-- **customers**
+Dimension Tables

+customers
-  - customer_id (PK)
+- customer_id (Primary Key)
 - name
 - city
 - signup_date

-- **products**
+products
-  - product_id (PK)
+- product_id (Primary Key)
 - name
 - category
 - price

-- **sales (Fact Table)**
+Fact Table

+sales
-  - sale_id (PK)
+- sale_id (Primary Key)
-  - customer_id (FK)
+- customer_id (Foreign Key)
-  - product_id (FK)
+- product_id (Foreign Key)
 - date_id
 - quantity
 - total_price

----

-##⚙️ Technologies Used
+Technologies Used

-- SQLite (Database)
+- SQLite
-- SQL (Data Modeling & Analysis)
+- SQL
-- DB Browser for SQLite / any SQL editor
+- DB Browser for SQLite (or any SQL editor)

----

-## 📥 Data Setup
+Data Setup

 The database is created in three steps:

-1. Create tables → `01_create_tables.sql`
-2. Insert sample data → `02_insert_data.sql`
-3. Run analytics queries → `03_business_queries.sql`

----
+01_create_tables.sql     - Schema creation
+02_insert_data.sql       - Data insertion
+03_business_queries.sql  - Analytical queries

-## 📊 Key Analysis Performed
+Key Analysis

-This project includes SQL queries for:

-### 💰 Business KPIs
+Business Metrics
 - Total revenue
 - Number of transactions
 - Average order value

-### 👤 Customer Analysis
+Customer Analysis
 - Revenue per customer
 - Top customers
 - Revenue by city

-### 📦 Product Analysis
+Product Analysis
 - Best-selling products
 - Revenue per product
 - Category performance

-### 📅 Time Analysis
+Time Analysis
 - Revenue trends over time
-- Best performing sales periods

----

-## 📈 Example Insights

-- Revenue is concentrated among top customers
-- Electronics category generates the highest revenue
-- A small number of products drive most sales

----

-## 🧠 What I Learned

-- Designing relational databases (star schema)
-- Writing complex SQL queries (JOINs, GROUP BY, HAVING)
-- Performing business-oriented data analysis
-- Structuring a data project like in real companies

----

-## 🚀 Future Improvements

-- Add a proper date dimension table
-- Integrate Python for automation (ETL pipeline)
-- Build a dashboard (Power BI / Tableau)
-- Add advanced SQL (window functions, cohort analysis)

----

-## 📁 Project Structure
+- Best-performing periods

+Performance Optimization

+To improve query performance and simulate real-world scalability, indexing strategies were implemented.

+Indexing Strategy

+CREATE INDEX idx_sales_customer_id
+ON sales(customer_id);

+CREATE INDEX idx_sales_product_id
+ON sales(product_id);

+CREATE INDEX idx_sales_date_id
+ON sales(date_id);

+CREATE INDEX idx_sales_customer_date
+ON sales(customer_id, date_id);

+Impact

+- Improved JOIN performance
+- Faster aggregation queries
+- Reduced full table scans
+- Better scalability for larger datasets

+Query Analysis

+EXPLAIN QUERY PLAN
+SELECT customer_id, SUM(total_price)
+FROM sales
+GROUP BY customer_id;

+Example Insights

+- Revenue is concentrated among a small group of customers
+- Certain product categories generate a disproportionate share of revenue
+- A limited number of products account for the majority of sales
+- Revenue trends indicate time-based patterns

+Learning Outcomes

+- Designing relational databases using a star schema
+- Writing analytical SQL queries with JOIN, GROUP BY, and HAVING
+- Applying indexing for performance optimization
+- Structuring a data project in a professional format
+- Translating business questions into data analysis

+Future Improvements

+- Introduce a date dimension table
+- Implement ETL processes using Python
+- Build a dashboard using Power BI or Tableau
+- Apply advanced SQL techniques such as window functions and cohort analysis
+- Migrate to PostgreSQL for advanced database features

+Project Structure

+/retail-sales-analytics
+│
+├── 01_create_tables.sql
+├── 02_insert_data.sql
+├── 03_business_queries.sql
+├── 04 performance_improvement.sql
+│
+└── README.md

+Next Steps

+The next phase of this project will include the development of a dashboard to visualize key metrics such as revenue trends, customer segmentation, and product performance.